thermoset vs thermoplastic

 Although thermoplastics and Thermosets are similar plastic polymers in some cases, there are some differences between thermosetting and thermoplastic.
 We will discuss these differences under the following aspects:

-Different Physical Properties
+Different in Physical Properties

 Thermoset: